-Samsung customers can now transfer content from their iPhones to a Galaxy handset thanks to a new application.
+Samsung smartphone customers can now transfer content from their iPhones to a Galaxy handset thanks to a new application, the Easy Phone Sync app.

-The Korean firm has unveiled the Easy Phone Sync app, so users who have invested time and money beefing out their iOS device with content can make the switch over without parting ways with more cash.
+The Korean mobile giant has unveiled the app, so users who have invested time and money beefing out their iOS device with content can make the switch over to the Android smartphone without parting ways with more cash.

 The easy-to-use feature is likely to prove particularly popular with those wanting to keep their iTunes catalogue on a new Galaxy device, and Samsung hopes the app will encourage existing iPhone users to make the switch to one of its Android handsets.